mesosphere-backup/dcos-cassandra-service/README.md

 1. Perform [Backup Operation](https://github.com/mesosphere/dcos-cassandra-service#backup) on your currently running Cassandra Service.
 Please make a note of the backup name and backup location.
 2. [Install a new Cassandra Service](https://github.com/mesosphere/dcos-cassandra-service#multiple-cassandra-cluster-installation) instance.
 3. Perform [Restore operation](https://github.com/mesosphere/dcos-cassandra-service#restore) on the new cluster created in Step #2
-4. Once the restore operation is finished, please check if the data is restored correctly.
+4. Once the restore operation is finished, check if the data is restored correctly.
 5. [Uninstall](https://github.com/mesosphere/dcos-cassandra-service#uninstall) old cluster.

 # Uninstall